Dark-knight-09/Terraform-study/Learn_Terraform.md

 creating before destroying during replacement (`create_before_destroy`) ignoring changes to certain attributes (`ignore_changes`)

+# workspace:
+- Terraform workspaces allow you to manage multiple instances of the same infrastructure in a single configuration file.
+- terraform workspace new <workspace name> : create new workspace
+- terraform workspace list : list all the workspace
+- terraform workspace select <workspace name> : select the workspace
+- terraform workspace delete <workspace name> : delete the workspace

+# variable:
-depending on the variable value type the variable type is defined.
+>> note: depending on the variable value type the variable type is defined.
 # types of variable:
 1. string : "string name"
 2. number: 123